 Jesus’ first three petitions in his prayer start us off in the right place: On God’s own terms.
 It does not end there, but looks forward to how this very kingdom affects our daily living as stewards of that kingdom ethic.
 Next week we’ll explore the next three petitions and how they apply to our life.

-One thought on “On the Lord’s Prayer (part 2/3)
+One response to “On the Lord’s Prayer (part 2/3)”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.